mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-vendor-invoice.md

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-1.PNG)

-Once you're directed to the pending invoice, please review the following details:
+Once you're directed to the pending vendor invoice, please review the following details:

 1. **Vendor:** Please make sure you are reviewing an invoice for the vendor that you have submitted a PO for.
 2. **Amount:** Please make sure the amount on the invoice matches the PO submitted.